 ABDC can only prepare tax returns that are within the scope of the IRS VITA program.
-Most individuals fall within scope however if you have high income, expenses or a complicated return you may be better served by a paid preparer.
-If you have any questions in regards to the scope of tax returns prepared, please call ABDC at 1 (907) 562-0335.
+Most individuals fall within the scope, but certain tax returns should be completed by a paid preparer.
+If you have high income, expenses, or a complicated return, a paid tax preparer might better serve you.
+For additional questions in regards to the scope of tax returns prepared, please call ABDC at 1 (907) 562-0335.

 What do I need in order to have my taxes prepared?

-- You will need your photo ID and a copy of Social Security cards for yourself and each person included on your tax return.
+- A copy of Social Security cards for yourself and each person included on your tax return.

-- You will need all tax documents you received.
-Examples: Form W-2’s, 1099-MISC, 1099-DIV, etc. Please make sure you have a Form W-2 for each job you held during the tax year.
+- All tax documents you received.
+Examples: Form W-2s, 1099-MISC, 1099-DIV, etc. Please make sure you have a Form W-2 for each job you held during the tax year.

 How can I submit my tax information to your office?

-If you missed the team when they visited your community your return can be prepared by the Anchorage office.
-If your community was not visited by a traveling team your return can be prepared at the Anchorage office if your community was covered by a sponsor.
+If you missed the team when they visited your community, your return can be prepared by the Anchorage office.
+If your community was not visited by a traveling team, your return can be prepared by the Anchorage office if your community was covered by a sponsor.
 Call ABDC at 1 (907) 562-0335 to determine if your community qualifies.
 Please refer to the Tax Forms section of this website for the Mail-in Instructions.
-Do not send in original documents in case they are lost in the mail.
+Please DO NOT send in original documents in case they are lost in the mail.
 Send in copies of identification and documents.